zhangzh-pku/OM1/README.md

 ## Interfacing with New Robot Hardware

-OM1 assumes that robot hardware provides a high-level SDK that accepts elemental movement and ac tion commands such as `backflip`, `run`, `gently pick up the red apple`, `move(0.37, 0, 0)`, and `smile`.
+OM1 assumes that robot hardware provides a high-level SDK that accepts elemental movement and action commands such as `backflip`, `run`, `gently pick up the red apple`, `move(0.37, 0, 0)`, and `smile`.
 An example is provided in `actions/move_safe/connector/ros2.py`:

 ```
 ...